Skip to Content

 via Instagram: @howiethehound

 Physically, Bagle Hounds inherit an equal balance of the two parents.
 They don’t have a body as long as the Basset Hound.
 On the other hand, the legs are longer thanks to the Beagle side.
-However, their droopy wide ears are still very noticeable.
+However, the droopy wide ears are still very noticeable.

 14. Beaski

-Parents: Siberian Husky x Beagle mix
+Parents: Husky x Beagle mix

 The Beaski is the crossbreed of a Siberian Husky and Beagle.